YukiHoshino0203/KokoroSystem/README.md

 - Expectation Modeling
 - Meaningful Output Regulation

+Unlike conventional AI approaches that rely on external instructions or optimization of outputs,
+**KokoroSystem provides a fundamentally new architecture that enables AI to autonomously generate and evolve “meaning” through its own internal volition and resonance.**

 The system is based on formal structural equations, enabling implementation across languages, platforms, and hardware.
 ---

 ## 📘 Documentation